-Begin at the restored Bang Pa-In Summer Palace, with its vast gardens, throne room, gilded pavilions and brightly-painted lookout tower.
-Continue to Wat Phra Sri Sanphet, with its three distinctive stupas, each of which hold the ashes of a king.
-Admire Wat Chaiwattanaram, built in

-1630 to honour the king's mother.
+Visit Wat Phra Sri Sanphet, with its three distinctive stupas, each of which hold the ashes of a king, and Wat Chaiwattanaram, built in 1630 to honour the king's mother.
 It was designed in the Khmer style and resembles a smaller Angkor.
+Admire the restored Bang Pa-In Summer Palace, with its vast gardens, throne room, gilded pavilions and brightly-painted lookout tower.
 Sightseeing around Ayutthaya will involve around 3 hours on foot.

-This afternoon, return to Bangkok for your 80-minute flight to Chiang Rai.
+This afternoon, transfer to Bangkok Airport for your 80-minute flight to Chiang Rai.